akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

     ```

 2.  **Build Your Docker Image:**
+    Ensure you have a `Dockerfile` in your project root (one has been provided).

     *   **Option A (Recommended for Minikube): Point Docker CLI to Minikube's Docker daemon.**
         This method builds the image directly within Minikube's Docker environment, so you don't need to push it to an external registry.